There's a deal: Dane County Sheriff, Board reach agreement on jail project

 Under the deal, Barrett agrees to eliminate or significantly reduce solitary confinement at the new jail.
 The Sheriff's Office currently puts many inmates experiencing mental health crises in solitary due to a lack of medical beds.
 With ample space at a six-story jail, the facility will have a new medical wing for inmates.

-Other agreed to initiatives include creating a mental health court, expanding programs to address youth incarceration and housing services for the previously incarcerated.
+Other agreed-upon initiatives include creating a mental health court, expanding programs to address youth incarceration and housing services for the previously incarcerated.